 - No Facebook, and sometimes no Google

 Facebook doesn’t work, so if you want to get some tips from a friend who has been to China before, do it before you arrive.
-Google might work, but it also might not work or it can be super slow.
+Google might work, but it might also not work, you never know, and when it works it can be super slow.

 - Don’t be afraid to eat

-Chinese food is such a big part of the culture and the whole experience, so you simply cannot miss on it!
+Food is such a big part of Chinese culture and the whole experience, so you simply cannot miss on it!
 Eat everyday, all day if you can!
 There are so many good things to try: noodles, fried rice, dumplings, grilled tofu, bubble tea, moon cakes and so much more.
 And try street food!
-I can’t promise you that it will end up good, but I ate street food all the time while I was living in China and nothing bad ever happened to me (I would avoid meet thought).
+I can’t promise you that you will end up being all right, but I ate street food all the time while I was living in China and nothing bad ever happened to me (I would avoid meet thought).
 Plus it’s a really unique and interesting experience.

 6. You might need the pollution app or a mask